Juminstock/ink-pay/README.md

   This is a beautiful website to create, view and manage all your tasks.
 </p>
 <p>
   For this project I used tools and resources like: icons, style structures, guides and other things that helped me build a beautiful and scalable product.
+This is a open and free project.

   <h3 align="center">Here I share with you the resources:</h3>